Lease Abstracting Complete Tenant Guide

 Commercial leases are necessarily quite complex documents, often more so than residential properties.
 This is because there tend to be a lot of quite nuanced rights and responsibilities for commercial tenants alongside the fairly standard aspects like rent costs and notice periods.

 When you’re reviewing properties and terms, you’re often expected to be able to translate multiple pages of this legalese before you can determine how it has the potential to affect your business.
 If you then need to go back and renegotiate terms, you’re then faced with having to review the contract another time.
-Indeed, you may find you’re more comfortable getting a lawyer to review the lease, which adds significant expense to the process.
+Indeed, you may find you’re more comfortable getting a lawyer to review the lease, which adds expense to the process.

 A lease abstract cuts through this.
 There is certainly still a full legal document available for review and any legal action relating to your tenancy will be based on the full contract, rather than the abstract.
 However, the abstract pulls out the key details that the majority of commercial tenants will find the most relevant data to make a decision and understand what they’re about to sign.
 The result is a more swift process, immediate clarity on the most important terms, and accessible data to incorporate into your business plan moving forward.